julienetie/maya/README.md

 ## An Efficient And Highly Maintainable CSS Framework Architecture.

-MaYa uses a minimalistic but righfully opinionated CSS methodology based on real world results, dissapointments and expectations.
+MaYa uses a minimalistic but rightfully opinionated CSS methodology based on real world results and expectations.
 MaYa doesn't claim a "One size fits all" solution, because there is none.

 ## Who is MaYa for?
 **MaYa doesn't come with fancy pre-built components, that's your job**.
 MaYa is for advanced web design and development that considers: